We Should Have a Swinging Affair…

 As a homesick Scottish gal, watching the trailer for Indiscreet (1958) I noticed the always lovely Cary Grant with Ingrid Bergman dance that Scottish ceilidh ( = a Scottish dance event) favourite, The Eightsome Reel.
 This a Scottish dance that strikes horror into the heart of every (not necessarily) Scottish man – unless they are extremely drunk at a wedding – as learnt as a kid at school and then (hoped to be) forgotten.

-After this dance over, all men look eagerly forward to the Slosh.
+After this dance is over, all men look eagerly forward to the Slosh.
 This dance is usually performed by the bride, her bridesmaids and most of the women present.
 This on first impressions of seeing it looks like a kind of drunken all-girl tribal fertility dance.
 But for the groom, fear and a much-needed break from meeting all those long-lost cousins, aunties etc.

 This despite seeing only two men in kilts (= Scottish skirt worn by men and women.
 Seen on and off Outlander‘s Sam Heughan as quickly as you can say porridge.) in the scene.
 Anyway enough of my Scottish gitterings, on with the review.